nickhill97/titanic/README.md

 # Titanic

 In this project I attempted the titanic competition on kaggle.com and the data was collected from the kaggle website in csv form.
+The final model had an accuracy of 0.78947 on the test set.

 The data was already split into a training and test set, where the test set did not disclose the target variable.
 The data had 11 predictor variables.
 The goal of the competition is to produce the best model to predict whether a passenger on the titanic survives or dies.
 I split my work into four notebooks: